otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

    ```
 ![Objective Image](https://github.com/otammato/crack_me_solution/assets/104728608/2a7669ff-78f0-4a50-a58a-ef593fb4abb7)

-#### 2. I separated the direct functions and variables responsible for logic from the secondary ones aimed at the obfuscation and distraction
+#### 2. I checked the direct functions and variables responsible for the main logic

    The main functions are: